iafisher/todo-android/README.md

 **UNDER DEVELOPMENT**

 A barebones to-do app for Android.
-Edits a single, human-readable text file.
+Stores your to-do items in a single, human-readable text file.
+Syncing across all your devices is as easy as putting the file in Dropbox.
-Sync it to your computer by putting the file in Dropbox (or the cloud service of your choice).
 Works with the [Linux desktop app].

 [Linux desktop app]: https://github.com/iafisher/todo-desktop